timberkerkvliet/mars-rover/README.md

 At each grid point, there can be at most one rover.

-A rover that receives an instruction that can not be executed, sends back an indication that it can not execute the required instruction and does not do anything.
+A rover that receives an instruction that can not be executed, raises an exception indicating that it can not execute the required instruction and does not do anything.